 The 14th Annual Mississippi River Festival will be held Friday July 20th and Saturday July 21st.
 This 2-day music festival features both national and local musicians.
 Friday’s line-up starts at 6pm and includes a great evening of music with the eclectic folk band - Humbird, Wisconsin-based folk/bluegrass group Them Coulee Boys and the evening will conclude with Minnesota's Crankshaft and the Gear Grinders.

 Day two of the River Festival starts at 2pm with a full line-up starting with roots-blues performer Kerri Powers, followed by Latin-folksters Y La Bamba.
 The day continues with Luke Winslow-King.
 King is known for his eclectic mix of retro New Orleans blues.
 Capping the night off is the Minnesota Country Supergroup made up of Erik Koskinen and Actual Wolf.
-Ticket information is available at KAXE.org.
+Tickets now on sale here!
 A special thanks to the Minnesota Arts and Cultural Heritage Fund for making the festival possible.

 Wrapping up the season of ‘Events Under the Tent’ is a live broadcast of KAXE/KBXE's popular Green Cheese trivia show on Saturday, August 11th.
 This live interactive trivia show is a family-friendly event.
 Bring a chair, your thinking cap and some trivia questions and be part of the fun!
 A potluck picnic will start at 5pm with Green Cheese Trivia starting at 7pm.
 The KAXE tent was made possible thru a grant from the Grand Rapids Rotary Clubs.